hzz0024/hzz0024.github.io/_posts/2020/2020-01-03-Transcriptome-Annotation---C.bairdi-Using-DIAMOND-BLASTx-on-Mox-and-MEGAN6-Meganizer.md

 #### RESULTS

-Runtime was just a bit over one day:
+Runtime was just a bit over two days (but, it sat in the queue for a full day before being able to run):

 ![DIAMOND BLASTx runtime](https://github.com/RobertsLab/sams-notebook/blob/master/images/screencaps/20200103_cbai_diamond_blastx_runtime.png?raw=true)